Mónica Serra General Manager La Roche Posay Spain & Portugal

 There are several: trust, the kind of team we wanted to be, pending conversations, feedback.
 The feedback workshop was one of the most powerful sessions, the one on pending conversations that unlocked a lot, on what relationships we wanted to weave between us.

 A very powerful moment is when we built the team rules and talked about legacy.
 This was key because as a team we understood that the team is stronger than the individual and that we were there to build something higher and bigger, which will last when we are no longer on the team or when new people join.
-This realization made us feel co-responsible for building that legacy.
+This realisation made us feel co-responsible for building that legacy.
 This also helped us to self-manage ourselves much better.

 A lot has changed: the well-being of the team, the happiness of all of us who work, the pride of belonging, the care for each other, the shared vision, the legacy and the capacity for self-management.